INS Nirdeshak (J19): Survey task

 The primary tasks of Nirdeshak included conducting hydrographic surveys, nautical chart preparation, cartography and training.
 To effectively conduct its work Nirdeshak was also equipped with ROVs, AUVs and USVs.
-In 2009, the ship conducted a hydrographic survey of St Brandon, Black River Bay, Tamarin Bay, Grand Bay and Riviere des Galets as per the MoU signed between the two nations.
-In 2010, the ship conducted a hydrographic survey off the coast of Mauritius as per a MoU signed previously with the Government of Mauritius.
+In 2009, the ship conducted a hydrographic survey of St Brandon, Black River Bay, Tamarin Bay, Grand Bay and Riviere des Galets as per the Memorandum of understanding signed between India and Mauritius.
+In 2010, the ship conducted a hydrographic survey off the coast of Mauritius.
 The ship also performed a hydrographic survey off the coast of Seychelles around Praslin and Mahe, including approaches to the Port of Victoria.
 In 2006 the ship was involved in an archaeological survey off the coast of Dwarka, using its sonar equipment to survey and generate a 3D model of the seabed in preparation for the work.
 The excavation was carried out in association with Archaeological Survey of India, who guided the navy divers.